 1. Dalgona Coffee

 The viral trend Dalgona coffee emerged during the first few months of the pandemic, when consumers were looking for new ways to reproduce food service experiences at home.
-The drink, named after the Korean sugar candy ‘Dalgona’ popular in the 70s and 80s, is made by whipping equal portions of instant coffee with sugar and hot water into a froth before pouring over milk.
+The drink, created after the Korean sugar candy ‘Dalgona’ popular in the 70s and 80s, is made by whipping equal portions of instant coffee with sugar and hot water into a froth before pouring over milk.
+You can also try pouring it over an ice cold water for an iced Americano.

 2. TikTok Videos

-TikTok has since become a viral trend and media sensation.
+TikTok has since become a viral trend and media sensation for its tiktok challenge.
+It even has its own tiktok trends in its community.
+Usually, tiktok challenge involves songs with heavy beat drops, dances, and skits where they are usually the main character.
 Publications all over the internet are writing about how people are connecting over the platform.
 According to Music Business Worldwide, the week of March 16th the video app was downloaded 2 million times (an 18% increase in downloads from the previous week).
 The app also saw a 27% increase in the first 23 days of March compared to February with 6.2 million downloads.

 Virtual conference offer planners and marketers a way to connect with a broader audience, often leading to higher registration numbers than in-person events as travel and cost are no longer burdens attendees must bear.
 According to wired.co.uk, Zoom is the pandemic’s success story.
 As lockdowns around the world closed offices and made working from home compulsory for vast sections of the working population, businesses and individuals grasped for a way to carry on at a distance.
 If it felt like everyone was suddenly using Zoom, that’s because they were: in April, Zoom peaked at over 300 million daily meeting participants – up from ten million in December 2019.